olakayCoder1/gdsc/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This project is an open-source initiative developed by the GDG Ilorin technical team for the Devfest Event.
+This project is an open-source initiative design by the GDG Ilorin Lead on Figma and developed by the GDG Ilorin technical team for the Devfest Event.
 It aims to help create publicity about the Devfest event and help attendees find information they need quickly.

-DevFest Ilorin 2024 will be held from **October 17-19, 2024**.
-This year’s theme focuses on **AI, Cloud, Android Development, and Inclusivity**.
-With a lineup of exciting speakers, hands-on workshops, and networking opportunities, DevFest is the place to be for anyone passionate about technology.

 ## Features